gomorpheus/morpheus-apidoc/source/includes/_zonetypes.md

 # Zone Types

-Provides a means to find out which zone types are available for zone provisioning and in the  future what config properties are required.
+Provides a means to find out which zone types are available for zone provisioning and in the  future what config properties are required. **NOTE:** A Zone Type in the API Is equivalent to a Cloud Type within the morpheus UI.
 .
 ## Get All Zone Types